Tue, Apr. 3rd, 2012, 07:57 pm

 Mon, Aug.
 16th, 2010, 11:23 pm

 Moving to the NCR to work at the Pentagon.
-I rented an apartment online, without seeing it in person (gulp) in Northern Virginia -- what the Republicans refer to as "Unreal Virginia," doncha know.
+I rented an apartment online, without seeing it in person (gulp) in Northern Virginia.
 The movers come tomorrow and I am in a hotel now.
 I leave St. Louis, Missouri on Friday.

 I will miss the Midwest.
 I'm from NYC and would probably never have seen the Midwest had it not been for the job moving me here.
 I've seen so much and done so much here.
 Almost every holiday weekend I got in the car and drove hundreds of miles to sightsee.
 I've been through Missouri, Illinois, Kansas, Nebraska, South Dakota.
 I'm kind of sad to head back East, which is strange because it's home.
 I want to come back to visit.
 I'll miss driving for hours on Interstates through wide open countryside.
 I was warned the traffic in the Washington metro area is so horrendous that I needed to get an apartment near the Metro at all costs, and I have (after weeks of hunting online).
 My apartment is walking distance, about 1/4 mile, from a Metro station, can't beat that.
 On the down side, my apartment is a 4th floor walk-up, no elevator.
 On the up side, the rent is low by local standards.